opipoy/neorg-colors/README.md

     }
 }
 ```
-#### ❗Notice❗:
+#### ❗Notice❗
-some characters may conflict with neorgs syntax.
+Some characters may conflict with Neorg's syntax.
-please check documentation to see if theres a conflict
+Please check the documentation to see if there's a conflict